 Click here to sign up for Tailwind free trial exclusively for you!

 9. Advertise on Pinterest

-Last but not the least, Pinterest allows you to promote pins.
+If you are thinking about how to advertise your Etsy shop on Pinterest, you can do it easily.
+Pinterest allows you to promote pins.
 You can read more about how to promote pins from Pinterest, here.

 So marketing your Etsy store on Pinterest should be your priority